kervin5/wikipedia-search/README.md

 ### Multiple API implementation

 This is a front-end project built with vanilla HTML and CSS.
+The site is fully responsive.

 ## Technologies Used